Meletius of Antioch: Schism after his death

 Meletius died soon after the opening of the First Council of Constantinople and the emperor Theodosius, who had received him with special distinction, ordered his body to be carried to Antioch and buried with the honours of a saint.
 The Meletian schism, however, did not end immediately with his death.
-In spite of the advice of Gregory Nazianzus, Paulinus was not recognized as the sole bishop and Flavian was consecrated as Meletius' successor.
+In spite of the advice of Gregory of Nazianzus, Paulinus was not recognized as the sole patriarch and Flavian was consecrated as Meletius' successor.

-The Eustathians, on the other hand, elected Evagrius as bishop on Paulinus' death in 388.
+The Eustathians, on the other hand, elected Evagrius of Antioch as patriarch on Paulinus II's death in 388.
 In 399, John Chrysostom, who had been ordained a deacon by Meletius, but later separated from his group and accepted ordination to the priesthood at the hands of Evagrius, secured reconciliation between Flavian and the sees of Alexandria and Rome.
 However, it would take the Eustathians at Antioch until 415 to accept Flavian.